caxqueiroz/docker-springboot-jenkins-example/README.md

 This is the repo for a Spring Boot app in Docker [Original Repo](https://spring.io/guides/gs/spring-boot-docker/#scratch)

-This is deployed in Cloud Foundry as a Docker Container
+The Spring boot app is deployed in Cloud Foundry as a Docker Container

-# Steps
+# 5-Steps

 1. Clone the Repo
+--
    ```bash
      git clone https://github.com/rjain-pivotal/spring-boot-docker-cf.git
    ```
 2. Build it and Run it locally
+--
    If using Maven

      ```bash